Skip Sub Menu

 Check to be sure your passport is current.
 For more information, visit travel.state.gov/passport.

 Note that it can take as long as 2-3 months to obtain a valid passport.
+Your passport must also be valid at least six months beyond the dates of your trip.
 Apply now for your passport even if you are not certain you will attend the program, it will save you money.

 Emergency Travel Assistance